-In Western Australia, an extraordinary driver’s licence, also known as an ‘e-licence’ or ‘EDL’ or ‘EMDL’, is a licence that authorises a person who is otherwise disqualified from driving in certain circumstances.
-An extraordinary licence is granted at the discretion of a Magistrate.
-It can only be granted for court imposed disqualifications.
-You cannot apply for an extraordinary licence if you are subject to a demerit point suspension.
+In Western Australia, an extraordinary driver’s license, also known as an ‘e-license’, ‘EDL’ or ‘EMDL’, is a license that authorises a person who is otherwise disqualified from driving in certain circumstances.
+An extraordinary license is granted at the discretion of a magistrate and can only be granted for court-imposed disqualifications.
+You cannot apply for an extraordinary license if you are subject to a demerit point suspension.

-To apply for an extraordinary licence, the applicant must lodge the application form and pay a fee to the Magistrates Court.
+To apply for an extraordinary licence in WA, the applicant must lodge the application form and pay a fee to the Magistrates Court.
 The fee is approximately $150 and is payable at the Court registry when the application is lodged.
-The application form can be found on the Magistrate’s Court website.
+The application form can be found on the Magistrates Court’s website.

-No, you do not need a lawyer to apply for an extraordinary driver’s licence.
-However, there are a number of advantages of instructing a lawyer in an application for an extraordinary licence.
-An experienced lawyer will be able to draft your written application and ensure that it addresses the relevant criteria that the Magistrate is required to consider.
-They will also be able to advise you on what sort of evidence you need in support your application.
+You do not need a lawyer to apply for an extraordinary driver’s license.
+However, there are several advantages of engaging a lawyer in an application for an extraordinary license.
+An experienced lawyer will be able to draft your written application and ensure that it addresses the relevant criteria that the magistrate is required to consider.
+They will also be able to advise you on what sort of evidence you need in support of your application.

-Most importantly though: an experienced lawyer will be able to represent you at your court appearance.
-Appearing in court is rarely a pleasant experience, particularly when your livelihood or wellbeing is at stake.
-Having a legal representative by your side who is familiar with the courtroom environment can alleviate much of the stress and anxiety and make the whole process run smoothly.
+Most importantly, an experienced lawyer will be able to represent you at your court appearance.
+Having a legal representative by your side who is familiar with the courtroom environment can alleviate much of the stress and anxiety and allow the process to run smoothly.

-The question of whether or not to engage a lawyer is entirely up to you.
-Many people have successfully obtained an extraordinary licence without legal representation.
-It is also true that engaging a lawyer is not a guarantee that you will be granted an extraordinary licence.
+Many people have successfully obtained an extraordinary license without legal representation.
+It is also true that engaging a lawyer is not a guarantee that you will be granted an extraordinary license.
 However, an experienced lawyer should be able to strengthen your application to give it the best possible chance of succeeding.
-Think about how much your licence is worth to you and ask yourself if the enhancement that a lawyer can provide is a worthwhile investment.